passlock-dev/passkeys/.github/README.md

 ## Passkey registration

-You just need to call `registerPasskey()`, passing in a few options.
+You just need to call `registerPasskey()` passing in a few details.
 This will do three things:

-1. Generate a passkey and store it on the device
+1. Generate a passkey and store it on the user's device
 2. Register the passkey in your Passlock vault
 3. Generate a token representing the new credential